 With great power comes great responsibility!
 At Confirmation, the grace of Pentecost is unleashed and we receive greater access to the gifts of the Holy Spirit.
 God can do incredible things with us if we are open to His action.
 How will your life look different when living in the power of the Holy Spirit?
-This theme explores the personal experience of young people who open themselves to the action of the Holy Spirit after Confirmation.
-This talk is suitable for all Confirmation programs.
+This theme explores the seven gifts given to us at Confirmation and the personal experience of young people who open themselves to the action of the Holy Spirit after Confirmation.
+This theme is suitable for all Confirmation programs.

 Fully Alive (True Happiness)

 Only God is big enough to fill you.
 The pursuit of happiness motivates every decision we make.
 Why is it, then, that we find ourselves unhappy so often?
 This theme explores our search for true happiness, highlighting the one thing that is big enough to fill our deepest desires – God himself.